 When spending time in Panama, I had the pleasure of having a chat with Mikkel about his latest project, an international online school for expats.

 I had already written about how to choose an international school for children, but I really enjoyed my chat with Mikkel who has a unique offering for expat children.
-You can watch the interview with him here.

 If you want to find out more about Mikkel’s international online school for expat send him an email for a free call: email@example.com.